-- Make sure that the main menu "Scan" is selected. - Verify that the saving location is on the network drive with the letter X:\.
-Otherwise click on "Browse" and select "This PC \ SlidescannerStorage (X:)" as a storage location. - Define the automatic naming of your slides: - Select "New". - Define a name for your naming template and save it. - Define your files name in the "Naming" window. - 1 The import of slide names and the automatic assignment of scan profiles to individual slides is possible via a comma-separated file (.csv).
+- Select the "Scan" menu. - Verify that the saving location is on the network drive with the letter X:\.
+Otherwise click on "Browse" and select "This PC \ SlidescannerStorage (X:)\data" as a storage location. - Define the automatic naming of your slides: - Select "New". - Define a name for your naming template and save it. - Define your files name in the "Naming" window. - 1 The import of slide names and the automatic assignment of scan profiles to individual slides is possible via a comma-separated file (.csv).
 See corresponding guide.